svenslaggare/StackJIT/documentation/instructionset.md

 ###Functions###
 * `CALL <signature>`: Calls the given function.
 The arguments are popped from the evaluation stack.
 * `CALLINST <struct name>::<signature>`: Calls the given member function.
-The first argument must be a reference of the called Struct.
+The first argument must be a reference of the called class.
 The arguments are popped from the evaluation stack.
 * `RET`: Returns from the current function, popping the return value from the evaluation stack.
 * `LDARG <arg>`: Loads the given function argument and pushes it to the evaluation stack.